Skip to main content

 Important!

 For private catalogs, grant permissions from each workspace.
 For public catalogs, grant from any workspace.
+Only visible in the system tables when the service principal has BROWSE privileges on individual catalogs.

 1. Connect to your Databricks workspace using a SQL client or the SQL editor